Football in the United Kingdom: National football teams of the Crown dependencies and overseas territories

-Women's International Football & Women's club football
+Women's International Football

 History

 The history of women's club football in the United Kingdom dates back to the early 20th century.
 Despite facing numerous obstacles and challenges, the sport has seen an increase in popularity and success over the years, becoming an integral part of the United Kingdom's sports culture.

 The first recorded women's football match in the United Kingdom was played in 1895, between two teams of factory workers.
 However, it wasn't until the early 1900s that the sport began to gain recognition and popularity.
 The Women's Football Association (WFA) Cup Final, a major tournament in the country, was first held in 1971, marking a significant milestone in the growth of women's football.
 By the 1980s, the sport had become increasingly popular, with thousands of players and fans participating and supporting the teams.
 Despite the progress made in the early days of women's football in the United Kingdom, the sport faced numerous obstacles, including discrimination and a lack of funding.
 Early on, women's teams were not permitted to play on the same fields as men's teams and were often relegated to playing on makeshift pitches or public parks.
 Furthermore, women's teams were not provided with the same resources and support as men's teams, making it difficult for them to reach a competitive level.

 Despite facing discrimination and lack of funding in the past, women's football in the United Kingdom has seen a significant growth in popularity and success over the years.
 Today, the sport boasts a large following with over 150,000 registered female players and has gained significant media coverage and sponsorship.
-The England Women's National Team has also made a mark on the international stage, with notable achievements such as winning the Women's Euros in 1984 and reaching the semi-final of the Women's World Cup in 2019.
+The England women's national team has also made a mark on the international stage, with notable achievements such as winning the Women's Euros in 1984 and reaching the semi-final of the Women's World Cup in 2019.
 This showcases the progress and dedication towards the development of women's football in the United Kingdom.